Chiru people

 The Chiru people are a Naga ethnic group belonging to an ancestral kindred of the Rem Naga family or kinship of five tribes (Aimol, Kharam, Purum, Chiru, Koren) in the context of the Kangleipak Kingdom (Manipur Hills).

 They are listed as a Scheduled Tribe, in accordance with the Scheduled Castes and Scheduled Tribes Orders Act 1950 of the Indian Constitution.

 Ethnonym and kinship

 The five tribes of Aimol Naga, Chiru Naga, Kharam Naga, Purum Naga, Koireng Naga remain distinctively a family under Rem kinship and nomenclature.

 This Rem (alternative spellings: Reem, Hriem, Riem) kinship precedes any other identity until in the 18th century, when the British brought the expression Naga into mainstream usage.
 The Chiru Rem Naga tribe mostly reside in Manipur and parts of Assam, India.

-The term Chiru Rem emphasizes the Rem identity as used by Chiru Rem Baptist Churches Association (CRBCA).
+The term Chiru Rem emphasizes the Rem identity as used by the Chiru Rem Baptist Churches Association (CRBCA).
 In that context, it does not include the other fellow Rem tribe's Churches.
 The kindred term "Rem" never applied to the Thadou-Zo-Chin tribes.